|An addition to the website.

 In contrast, the police interviewed school children about rumors, traveling to Mississippi, Marked Tree, Arkansas and other locations to add their stories to a score of tales from local children.
 How could they have been so willfully incompetent?

 The prosecution and the judge played fast and loose with ethics in order to shove this case through.
-They had to rely on evidence not presented to the defense in advance and to the testimony of young children.
+They had to rely on evidence not presented to the defense in advance and to the testimony of young children of partially overheard conversations.
 Those in authority never seemed to consider the alternative explanation for why the case was weak: the accused were innocent.

 This case consumed about ten years of my life.
 I have undertaken two personal trips from Puerto Rico to visit West Memphis to look for evidence.
 I have scrutinized the case in agonizing detail.
 I have compiled lists of addresses, reconstructing everyone in the neighborhoods determining where they moved afterwards and checked whether they appeared in National Sex Offenders lists.
 I humored myself, telling myself I had become someone like those who obsessed about Jack the Ripper.
 For years this case teased me with more and more information coming out.
 In the meantime interest in this case grew from a sizeable group of insiders sharing information into a national and international cause célèbre.
 The West Memphis Three were released from prison.
 Finally, they are allowed to pursue their lives.